minima-global/incentivecash/docs/specification.md

 According to the docs, _Directus dynamically generates custom API endpoints based on your SQL database's custom schema_ - in other words, we need to get database schema _right_.

+### Server

+A server is needed, running Ubuntu and Apache/nginx.

 #### ID Design

 ![](./images/dbase.png)